 The more estrogen you take in, the less likely you can break it all down properly.
-Hypothyroidism or being “thyroid sick” as I refer to it in my Thyroid Healthy book, is a risk factor for premature birth, low birth weight, miscarriage and poor fetal neurological development so it is very important for you to optimize thyroid function, especially if are pregnant or plan to become pregnant.
+Hypothyroidism or being “thyroid sick” is a risk factor for premature birth, low birth weight, miscarriage and poor fetal neurological development so it is very important for you to optimize thyroid function, especially if are pregnant or plan to become pregnant.

 So What Are These 2 Special Tests?